 Microlearning is the practice of teaching using small, bite-sized lessons (aka microlessons).
-It can be of huge benefit to all learners, especially to adult learners and especially especially to unwilling- adult learners in a business environment: those who resent doing things like corporate training.
+It can be of huge benefit to all learners, especially for adult learners and especially for unwilling– adult learners in a business environment: those who resent doing things like corporate training.
 Below are the benefits of microlearning.

 1. Lessons don’t overawe learners

 Let’s face it, if you’ve got to train an entire workforce in a new corporate policy or practice, they’re not going to be queuing up to do the course.
 If they’re faced with having to make time in a busy schedule to perform a large course, there will be a natural sense of dread.
 Even an enthusiastic, new worker, who may be learning how to actually do their new retail job, is not likely to be mentally excited at the prospect of doing a significant amount of training.
 However, by giving them courses that have been reduced to bite-sized chunks, they face a totally different proposition and will start from a less apprehensive position.

 2. Courses are quicker and easier to produce

 An ongoing study by td.org shows that it typically takes Instructional Designers 28 – 143 hours just to produce one hour of training(!)
 With microlearning, it can take minutes.
 In fact, if you have a very long list of content, questions, and answers, some learning management systems (LMS) can auto-populate them into an interactive course in less than ten seconds!
 Either way, if you use an LMS with multiple templates, it typically takes a very short amount of time to create a fantastic, interactive course.
 This is one of the great cost-saving benefits of microlearning.